Table of Contents

 The third difficulty is that nobody from the council is currently allowed to inspect school registers or question the proprietor on school premises to check individual pupils' timetables.

 The only body which has the power to do this is Ofsted and even for Ofsted this has only been possible since January 2015 when the relevant sections of the Education and Skills Act 2008 were brought into law.
 Ofsted refers to these as "section 97 powers."
-As set out in Ofsted's guidance for inspecting unregistered schools, updated September 6th 2016, "on arrival at the premises concerned, the inspector(s) will attempt to enter and inspect the premises.
+As set out in Ofsted's handbook for inspecting unregistered schools, updated September 2017, "on arrival at the premises concerned, the inspector(s) will attempt to enter and inspect the premises.
 The lead inspector will explain that s/he has reasonable cause to believe that an unregistered independent educational institution is being conducted at the premises.
 Section 97 of the Education and Skills Act 2008 provides a right of entry to all types of premises to carry out an inspection under section 97, including a private house.
 If the lead inspector concludes that the institution is operating as an unregistered independent school, the lead inspector will explain to whomever appears to be the most senior person present that it is a criminal offence to conduct an unregistered independent school.
 The lead inspector will provide the person who appears to be the most senior person present with a warning notice outlining the implications of continuing to operate an unregistered independent school.
 The warning notice states the HMI’s judgement based on the available evidence that an unregistered school is being conducted on the premises and should cease to operate illegally with immediate effect.
 The lead inspector will report the inspection findings to the DfE/Secretary of State.
 Ofsted will provide the relevant local authority with information regarding pupils who may be attending unregistered independent schools.
 Where Ofsted believes that a child may not be receiving a suitable education, it will also share information regarding that child with the relevant local authority."

 Some home educators may remember Government plans for the registration and inspection of "independent educational institutions" - ie part-time schools - and if you look at Part 4 of the The Education and Skills Act 2008 there do appear to be rules for regulating part-time education for 12.5 hours or 15 hours, and essentially treating part-time schools in much the same way as full-time schools.